AsterYujano/Access-Control-Lists/README.md

 >Don't pay attention to high numbers as [1300->1999] and [2000->2699], it won't be usefull.

+Instead of giving a number to name an ACL, you can provide a name.

 ### Wildcard
 As a mask does, Wildcards are usefull to identify a network.